SCMaglev: Yamanashi maglev test line

+Since 1997, the Chuo Shinkansen has amassed over 2,044,000 miles of test runs, averaging roughly 2,000 kilometers per day.
+In one record-setting day, the SCMaglev traveled approximately 2,525 miles (4,062 km)—far exceeding the expected daily mileage during routine operation.

 Commercial use

 Japan

 In 2009, Japan's Ministry of Land, Infrastructure, Transport and Tourism decided that the SCMaglev system was ready for commercial operation.
-In 2011, the ministry gave JR Central permission to operate the SCMaglev system on their planned Chūō Shinkansen linking Tokyo and Nagoya by 2027, and to Osaka by 2037.
+In 2011, the ministry gave JR Central permission to operate the SCMaglev system on their planned Chūō Shinkansen linking Tokyo and Nagoya by 2034, and to Osaka by 2037.
 Construction is currently underway.